Tejiri-79/First-repo/README.md

 Running the Tests
 Breakdown of Tests
-The notebook contains various data analysis (EDA) steps, such as:
+The notebook contains various data analysis steps, such as:
 Displaying the first 20 rows of the dataset (df.head(20)).
 Counting unique values in key columns like salary and discipline.
 Checking data types and structures using df.info().